cncf/techdocs/analyses/0011-keda/keda-issues.md

     - [Deploying KEDA on MicroK8s](#microk8s)
         - [Installing](#install-3)
         - [Uninstalling](#uninstall-3)
-  - Hello, KEDA (write a procedure for a simplest-possible use case for users to get started on - something like https://github.com/kedacore/sample-hello-world-azure-functions) *Analagous to a "Hello World" exercise in programming language or API guides*
+  - Hello, KEDA (write a procedure for a simplest-possible use case for users to get started on - something like https://github.com/kedacore/sample-hello-world-azure-functions) *analogous to a "Hello World" exercise in programming language or API guides*

 ## Issue: Update the Operator Guide